AlvinManojAlex/Leet-Pulse/README.md

   - Invalid username → inline error, not added
   - Already tracked → inline error, not added
 - Fresh install starts empty — no default/pre-populated users
-- Extension polls every 60 min in background, diffs new accepted submissions per user
+- Extension polls every 60 min in background, diffs new accepted submissions and new contest participation per user
-- Popup feed shows per-user summaries since last poll (e.g. "user1 solved 2 mediums")
+- Popup feed shows per-user summaries since last poll (e.g. "user1 solved 2 mediums", "user1 has participated in Weekly Contest 401 with 3 solves")
+- Each tracked user's card also shows an all-time total contest count, separate from the feed

 ## Notes